nebogeo/sonic-kayaks/README.md

 SONIC KAYAK SETUP
 =================

-Based on the sonic bikes setup, but using Pure Data - more to follow.
+Based on the sonic bikes setup, but using Pure Data for live sonification, and addition of new sensors for citizen science data collection purposes:

+* Thermometer
+* Air pollution (particulate matter)
+* Custom turbidity sensor
+* Hydrophone

-## The lastest installation instructions can be found here:
+## The lastest installation instructions for the Raspberry Pi can be found here:
 https://github.com/sonicbikes/sonic-bike-init